Windyo/GhostScripts/README.md

 They do work well however ; should you want to use or modify them, please feel free to do so.

 ##General
-For now, two (2) scripts are available:
+For now, three (3) scripts are available:
 - massdelete.sh
 - masspublish.sh
+- apirequest.sh

 Both are made to be executed from the command line, and can take several arguments.